-Figure 1: Generalised example of f carbon storage and removals
+Figure 1: Generalised example of forest carbon storage and removals18

-Note: Emissions from disturbances other than harvesting, such as fires, are not currently included in the calculations other than through the adjustment of stocked area.
+Note: Emissions from disturbances other than harvesting, such as fires, are not currently included in the calculations (except in the United States) other than through the adjustment of stocked area.
 In this situation the fire event is treated similarly to a harvest event.

-The factors applied in the calculation of scope 1 removals are sourced from a number of sources, including:
+The factors applied in the calculation of scope 1 removals are obtained from several sources, including: